ACRLDigSchol/deconstructing-consultations/README.md

 # Read Me

-The repository underlying the website for [Deconstructing Digital Scholarship Consultations in the Library](https://acrldigschol.github.io/deconstructing-consultations/), a preconference sponsored by ACRL during the [2018 ALA Annual Conference](https://2018.alaannual.org/) in New Orleans, Louisiana.
+Repository underlying the website for [Deconstructing Digital Scholarship Consultations in the Library](https://acrldigschol.github.io/deconstructing-consultations/), a preconference sponsored by ACRL during the [2018 ALA Annual Conference](https://2018.alaannual.org/) in New Orleans, Louisiana.

 ## How Did They Make That?

-Created by following [Building a static website with Jekyll and GitHub Pages](https://programminghistorian.org/en/lessons/building-static-sites-with-jekyll-github-pages), written by Amanda Visconti for [The Programming Historian](https://programminghistorian.org/).
+Created by following the [Building a static website with Jekyll and GitHub Pages](https://programminghistorian.org/en/lessons/building-static-sites-with-jekyll-github-pages) lesson written by Amanda Visconti for [The Programming Historian](https://programminghistorian.org/).

 ## Rights